flavian-jumba/requirement-analysis/README.md

 5. **User Satisfaction**: By aligning the system's functionalities with user needs and expectations, Requirement Analysis plays a crucial role in delivering a product that meets user satisfaction and business goals.

 In summary, Requirement Analysis is essential in the SDLC as it lays the groundwork for successful project execution, ensuring that the final product aligns with stakeholder expectations and business objectives.

+# Why is Requirement Analysis Important?

+Requirement Analysis is a crucial phase in the Software Development Life Cycle (SDLC).
+Its significance can be highlighted through the following key reasons:

+1. **Clarity and Understanding**
+   Requirement Analysis helps in clearly defining the project scope and objectives.
+By understanding what stakeholders expect, teams can avoid misunderstandings and ensure that everyone is aligned on the project's goals.

+2. **Risk Mitigation**
+   Early identification of requirements allows teams to foresee potential risks and challenges.
+By addressing these issues during the analysis phase, teams can develop strategies to mitigate risks, thus saving time and resources in later stages of development.

+3. **Cost Efficiency**
+   Investing time in Requirement Analysis can lead to significant cost savings.
+By thoroughly understanding requirements upfront, teams can reduce the likelihood of costly changes and rework during later phases, ultimately leading to a more efficient development process.